Embassy of India

 Summit and other high level political engagement

-6. Apart from the annual summits, regular exchanges take place at other high levels including Foreign Minister, Defense Minister, and National Security Adviser (NSA).
-15th round of Foreign Ministers’ Strategic Dialogue was held in New Delhi on 28 July 2023.
-The Foreign Ministers met on 22 September 2023 on the sidelines of the 78th UNGA Session in New York.
-Shri V. Muraleedharan, Minister of State for External Affairs and Parliamentary Affairs of India, visited Japan from 08-10 November 2023, and met with Mr. Iwao Horii then State Minister of Foreign Affairs.
-2nd round of 2+2 Ministerial meeting was held in Tokyo on 8 September 2022.
-Defense Ministerial Meeting (and 14th Strategic Dialogue) was also held on the sidelines of 2+2 Ministerial.
+7. Apart from the annual summits, regular exchanges take place at other high levels including Foreign Minister, Defense Minister, and National Security Adviser (NSA).
+17th round of Foreign Ministers’ Strategic Dialogue was held in New Delhi on 20 August 2024.
+Most recent round of Foreign Office Consultations (FOC) was held on 08 February 2024 between Foreign Secretary and Senior Deputy Minister for Foreign Affairs, Mr Takehiro Funakoshi.
+Foreign Secretary also held the Foreign Secretary – Vice Minister Dialogue with Vice Minister of Foreign Affairs, Mr. Masataka Okano on 08 February 2024.
+3rd round of 2+2 Ministerial meeting was held in New Delhi on 20 August 2024.
+Defense Ministerial Meeting was also held on the sidelines of 2+2 Ministerial.
 The latest and 5th round of NSA level dialogue was held in November 2019 in New Delhi.
-Deputy National Security Advisors of India and Japan held dialogues twice in 2022, on 11 April and on 10 October and discussed various regional issues and possibilities for defense co-operation.
-Most recent round Foreign Secretary-Vice Minister Dialogue and Foreign Office Consultations (FOC) were held during Foreign Secretary’s visit to Tokyo on 07-08 February 2024.
+2nd Deputy National Security Advisors meeting was held in August 2023.
+EAM visited Tokyo and attended the QUAD Foreign Ministers’ Meeting on 29 July 2024.

-8. There were several Ministerial level visits from India to Japan and vice versa in connection with the Presidencies of the G20 and G7, held by India and Japan, respectively.
-The then State Minister of Foreign Affairs TAKEI Shunsuke visited India to attend the G20 Development Ministers Meeting from 11-13 June 2023.
-The then Agriculture Minister NOMURA Testsuro attended the G20 Agricultural Ministers’ Meeting in Hyderabad from 15-17 June 2023.
-Finance Minister SUZUKI Shunichi and Bank of Japan Governor UEDA Kazuo attended the G20 Finance Minister and Central Bank Governors Meeting in Gandhinagar on 17-18 July 2023.
-METI Minister YASUTOSHI Nishimura visited India to attend the G20 Energy Transition Ministerial Meeting in Goa on 22 July 2023.
+8. There were several Ministerial level visits from India to Japan and vice versa in connection with the Presidencies of the G20 and G7, held by India and Japan, respectively in 2023.
+State Minister of Foreign Affairs Shunsuke Takei visited India to attend the G20 Development Ministers Meeting from 11-13 June 2023.
+Agriculture Minister Testsuro Nomura attended the G20 Agricultural Ministers’ Meeting in Hyderabad from 15-17 June 2023.
+Finance Minister Shunichi Suzuki and Bank of Japan Governor Kazuo Ueda attended the G20 Finance Minister and Central Bank Governors Meeting in Gandhinagar on 17-18 July 2023.
+METI Minister Nishimura Yasutoshi visited India to attend the G20 Energy Transition Ministerial Meeting in Goa on 22 July 2023.
 During the visit, he also held bilateral meetings with his counterparts from the Ministry of Steel, Ministry of Electronics & Information Technology and Ministry of Commerce & Industry.
-From 17-20 August 2023, Digital Minister KONO Taro visited India to participate in the G20 Digital Economy Ministers Meeting; he subsequently again visited India on 27-28 December 2023 to give a talk at IIT Bombay.
+From 17-20 August 2023, Digital Minister Taro Kono visited India to participate in the G20 Digital Economy Ministers Meeting; he subsequently again visited India on 27-28 December 2023 to give a talk at IIT Bombay.
 To attend G7 Ministerial meetings held under Japan’s G7 Presidency, Minister for Environment, Forest and Climate Change Shri Bhupender Yadav, Minister for Communications, Electronics and Information Technology and Railways Shri Ashwini Vaishnaw, Finance Minister Smt Nirmala Sitharaman, Minister for Health and Family Welfare and Chemicals and Fertilizers Shri Mansukh Mandaviya and Commerce & Industry Minister, Shri Piyush Goyal visited Japan in 2023.

 10. India-Japan Act East Forum: Established in December 2017, the Act East Forum aims to provide a platform for India-Japan collaboration under the rubric of India’s “Act East Policy” and Japan’s “Vision of a Free and Open Indo-Pacific”.
 The Forum identifies specific projects for economic modernization of India’s North-East region such as those pertaining to connectivity, developmental infrastructure, industrial linkages as well as people-to-people contacts.
-The sixth meeting was held on 15 March 2022 in New Delhi.
-At the meeting, both sides reviewed the progress of ongoing projects in various areas including hydropower, connectivity, forest management, skill development, water supply and sewerage, and Japanese language education, and also exchanged views on possible new areas of cooperation.
 The 7th meeting of the India-Japan Act East Forum was convened on 19 February 2024 in New Delhi.
-They reviewed progress of the cross-border survey for improving trade and logistics between India and Bangladesh through North East, and ongoing projects in various areas including connectivity, new and renewable energy, urban development, forest management, skill development, agriculture and fisheries, healthcare, capacity building in disaster resilient infrastructure, agro-industries, tourism and cultural exchange, and Japanese language education.
-They also exchanged views on possible new areas of cooperation.
+The meetings reviewed progress of the cross-border survey for improving trade and logistics between India and Bangladesh through North East, and ongoing projects in various areas including connectivity, new and renewable energy, urban development, forest management, skill development, agriculture and fisheries, healthcare, capacity building in disaster resilient infrastructure, agro-industries, tourism and cultural exchange, and Japanese language education.
+Views on possible new areas of cooperation were also exchanged.

 11. Civil Nuclear Cooperation: Agreement on Cooperation in the Peaceful Uses of Nuclear Energy was signed during the visit of PM Modi to Japan in November 2016.
 The bill came into force in July 2017 with the completion of internal procedures on both sides.